YongMOK/LOB-Web/README.md

-# LOB- Limit order books project
+# LOB - Limit Order Books Project

+This is a limit order book website project that allows users to train and predict models without coding.

-There are three branchs, the first one is the oldes version, second is improvement version and the last one is the newest version.
+There are three branches: the first one is the oldest version, the second is an improved version, and the last one is the newest version.

 ### Prerequisites